Chemical Engineering for Scientists and Other Engineers

-This online course is intended for people with a technical background, for whom an insight into chemical engineering would be useful in their job role.
-Its aim is to convey a conceptual understanding of the subject, revealing the chemical engineering approach to problem solving, and explaining the core concepts.
+This course is intended for people with a technical background, for whom an insight into chemical engineering would be useful in their job role.
+It aims to convey a conceptual understanding of the subject, revealing the chemical engineering approach to problem solving, and explaining the core concepts.

 By the end of the course, participants should:

 - know how chemical engineering differs from other branches of science and engineering